-Community, voluntary, faith & private organisations sector providers play an important role in delivering services to children.
-They need to work effectively with the LSCB.
+Community, voluntary, faith and private organisation sector providers play an important role in delivering services to children.
+They need to work effectively with the HSSP.
 Paid and volunteer staff must be aware of their responsibilities for safeguarding and promoting the welfare of children.